Art of Newfoundland and Labrador: Contemporary Art in Newfoundland

 From 1980 to present, opportunities for artists continued to develop, as art galleries such as the Art Gallery of Newfoundland and Labrador (which later became The Rooms Provincial Art Gallery), the Grenfell Art Gallery, the Resource Centre for the Arts, and Eastern Edge were established.
 Fine arts education programs were established at post-secondary institutions such as Sir Wilfred Grenfell College in Corner Brook, the Western Community College (now College of the North Atlantic) in Stephenville, the Prince Philip Drive College of the North Atlantic campus, and the Anna Templeton Centre in St. John's.
 Commercial art galleries such as Bonnie Leyton Gallery of Fine Art, Christina Parker Gallery, Emma Butler Gallery and Red Ochre Gallery, support the work of Newfoundland and Labradorian artists.

-In the 1990s, Bulgarian artists came to this province through Gander Airport as part of a decade-long influx of refugees from the Soviet Block.
+In the 1990s, Bulgarian artists came to this province through Gander Airport as part of a decade-long influx of refugees from the Soviet Bloc.
 Notably, Luben Boykov, Elena Popova, Vessela Brakalova and Veselina Tomova arrived in 1990.
 Ellie Yonova would arrive in 1999.
 Since then, each artist has contributed to the local creative landscape through their personal practices, exhibit design, publications, and public sculpture.

 In April 2010, the Federal Government announced an investment of more than $1.5 million to assist the City of St. John's to redevelop the Tucker Premises in historic Quidi Vidi village.
 The Quidi Vidi Plantation was opened in 2012 as a "Craft Incubator," with 10 purpose-built studio spaces for local, emerging artisans.

 The Sound Symposium was started in St John's, Nfld, in 1983.
 Symposia followed in 1984 and now take place every two years.
 The event brings together a range of local, national, and international artists working in sound, film, theatre, and dance.

 Newfoundland and Labrador's arts community is now recognized nationally and internationally.
 Fogo Island Arts, launched in 2008 on Fogo Island, supports a residency-based contemporary art program.
 In 2013 and 2015, the province was represented at the Venice Biennale as Official Collateral Projects.
 In 2015, Philippa Jones became the first Newfoundland and Labrador artist to be included in the National Gallery of Canada contemporary art biennial after it was reinstated.